Health Education & Screenings

 - Free blood pressure screening every Friday morning at our Mountain View campus, no appointment needed.

-- A variety of wellness talks, classes and other events throughout the year to address health issues that impact the Chinese community.
+- A variety of wellness talks, classes and other throughout the year to address health issues that impact the Chinese community.

 Hepatitis B Screening and Vaccinations